eventql/eventql/doc/tables/partitioning.md

 you have to denormalize and insert the record multiple times in different tables that are indexed in those respective dimensions.

-However, most users probably won't need this.
-Access by a single primary key is always fast and if all you care about are aggregate queries for analytics use cases and retrieving and updating invdividual events by id, you're good to go.